Allentown Workers’ Compensation: Common Injuries

 How Can an Allentown Workers’ Compensation Attorney Help?

 In many situations, injured workers can file a claim, receive benefits while they heal, make a full recovery, and return to their jobs.
 However, this isn’t always the case.
 A lawyer can guide you through the claims process, but most importantly, he or she can often help injured workers receive additional compensation.
-Workers’ comp benefits do not cover pain and suffering and other non-economic losses associated with severe injuries, and they only pay a portion of lost wages.
+Workers’ comp benefits do not cover and other non-economic losses associated with severe injuries, and they only pay a portion of lost wages.

 Specific ways a lawyer can help after an Allentown workplace injury include:

-- Helping seek compensation when an insurance company denies a workers’ comp claim.
+• Helping seek compensation when an insurance company denies a workers’ comp claim.

-- Helping injured workers take action when an employer retaliates or threatens to retaliate after filing a workers’ compensation claim.
+• Helping injured workers take action when an employer retaliates or threatens to retaliate after filing a workers’ compensation claim.

 If you have suffered an injury in the workplace, contact an Allentown workers’ compensation lawyer for a free case review.
 One of our team members can evaluate your case, determine your eligibility for compensation, and guide you on the best path forward for your situation.
 Call Munley Law Personal Injury Attorneys or write to us from our contact page.
 We are here to help you get the compensation you deserve!